vanus-labs/docs/content/cloud-docs/source/postgres/setup.md

 6.
     - DB Instance Identifier: Type a name unique to the region your DB instance has been set in.

-    - Master Username: This is the username that would be used to log in to your DB instance.
+    - Master Username: This is the username that you will use to log in to your DB instance.

     - Master Password: Type a password that takes the given constraints into consideration.